Fly overnight to Chile

 Discover the history of Punta Arenas, visit Museo Regional de Magallanes, and learn about Patagonian heritage

-A morning walking tour through Punta Arenas will acquaint you with its rugged history.
+Following breakfast at the hotel, you’ll head out on a morning walking tour through Punta Arenas to become acquainted with its rugged history.
 This charming town was once the regular haunt of sailors, sealers, and Antarctic explorers.
 We’ll admire 19th-century mansions built by wool barons and Gold Rush profiteers.
 Our guide will explain how this location earned the status of “the center of the world.”
+You’ll also visit Museo Regional de Magallanes.
+This early 1800s old house showcases original furniture and artefacts, poignantly depicting Punta Arenas’ golden era before the Panama Canal.
+You’ll have time for lunch on your own before continuing on for an afternoon heritage tour.
+Pop into Faba to shop for Chilean handicrafts and fine jewelry produced by skilled craftsmen.

-We’ll then embark on a Patagonian heritage tour.
-This includes a visit to Museo Nao Victoria, a life-size replica of the vessel Ferdinand Magellan used — the very first ship to navigate the world.
+The Patagonian heritage tour includes a visit to Museo Nao Victoria, a life-size replica of the vessel Ferdinand Magellan used — the very first ship to navigate the world.
 It’s then off to the cypress-lined Punta Arenas Cemetery, a park steeped in history and fascinating architecture.

 We’ll enjoy dinner in a local restaurant tonight.